Participation Philosophy & Virtual Exception Allowances

 - proof of either vaccination or a negative COVID-19 test (within a certain period of time prior to the contest).
 The host venue must determine how it will securely collect that information from participating schools, and participating schools must have consent of parents to release such information.

-Click the button to the right, [Contest Protocols], for a listing of currently reported protocols for all official WHSFA contests.
+See Contest Protocols for a listing of currently reported protocols for all official WISDAA contests.

 Aerosol Study; Advice